doctorray117/minecraft-ondemand/README.md

 A [Default VPC] should do the trick, chances are you've already got one.

 ## Elastic File System
 EFS is where the world data and server properties are stored, and persists between runs of the minecraft server.
 By using an "Access Point" the mounted folder is created automatically, so no mounting of the EFS to an external resource is required to get up and running.
-To make changes to the files like `server.properties` later however, more advanced measures may need to be taken.
-Connecting to EFS and making changes is only possible by mounting it to an Linux based EC2 instance or by SFTP via AWS Transfer.
+To make changes to the files like `server.properties` later however, a user can either mount the EFS file system to a Linux host in their account if they're comfortable with that, or I detail another method below using AWS DataSync and S3 that anyone can use without Linux experience.

 ### Creating the EFS
 Open the Elastic File System console and create a new file system.
 Believe it or not, all the defaults are fine here!
 It will create an EFS available in each subnet within your VPC.